Victoria Leigh Brown, PhD

 Research

 Her interdisciplinary research examines historical, institutional, and economic processes through which precarity and violence are produced, experienced, and lived.
 A central theme throughout her work is women’s livelihood and the devaluation of women’s contributions in both productive (waged work) and reproductive (biological and domestic) spheres.
-Trained as a sociocultural anthropologist, she is interested in the meaning and experience of health and illness, as well as the political and economic processes that structure the distribution of human disease and disorders.
-She has spent the past decade examining the social costs of industrial greenhouse agriculture in southeastern Spain, the origin point for one of Europe’s largest counter-seasonal horticultural supply chains.
-Investigating working-class Spanish and transnational migrant women farmworkers’ experiences with economic precarity, Dr. Brown’s research elucidates the way globalized food systems, changing rural physical and political environments, toxic exposure, and austerity impact the bodies, health, and livelihood of rural women workers.
+For her dissertation research, Dr. Brown carried out extensive, long-term fieldwork examining the social costs of industrial greenhouse agriculture in southeastern Spain, the origin point for one of Europe’s largest counter-seasonal horticultural supply chains.
+Investigating working-class Spanish and transnational migrant women farmworkers’ experiences with economic precarity, this research identified the way globalized food systems, changing rural physical and political environments, toxic exposure, and austerity impact the bodies, health, and livelihood of rural women workers.